nh-server/switch-guide/docs/faq.md

 ## Amazon/eBay/Aliexpress jigs

 !!!tip ""
     Although some Switch jigs are for sale on these websites and others like them, we have *no way of verifying that they are appropriate or safe for use with the Switch* and as such we do not recommend buying from these websites.
-The only seller we trust due to their reputation and our overall experience with the many jigs they have sent out is <a href="https://switchjigs.com/" target="_blank">Switch Jigs</a>.